Bob Baker (actor)

-Bob Baker (born Stanley Leland Weed, November 8, 1910 – August 29, 1975) was a singer who had several starring roles as a singing cowboy in the late 1930s.
+Bob Baker (born Stanley Leland Weed; November 8, 1910 – August 29, 1975) was an American singer who had several starring roles as a singing cowboy in the late 1930s, in Hollywood films.

 Early years

-The son of Guy Weed and Ethel Leland Weed, Baker was born in Forest City, Iowa.
-He spent part of his childhood and youth in Colorado and Arizona.
-Unlike most movie cowboys, Baker really worked as a cowboy in his youth, and was a rodeo champion when he was sixteen.
-He joined the army at the age of 18, where he learned to play the guitar.
+The son of Guy Weed and Ethel Leland Weed, Unlike most movie cowboys, Baker really worked as a cowboy in his youth, and was a rodeo champion when he was sixteen.

 Early career

 Baker began singing professionally at the age of twenty, for the KTSM radio station in El Paso, Texas.
 In Chicago he spent several months with WLS.
 As a professional rodeo roper and rider, he competed in Cheyenne, Wyoming, Pendleton, Oregon, and Salinas, California, among other sites.

-In 1935 he married Evelyn.
-They were to have four children.

 Film career

 Baker won a Universal Studios screen test in 1937 in competition against Leonard Slye (Roy Rogers), and became the studio's lead singing cowboy.
 Known as "Tumbleweed" Baker, he starred in a dozen pictures before suffering an injury and being demoted to secondary roles.
 He performed many of his own stunts.
-Baker starred in the "B" western Courage of the West (1937) with Lois January.
+Baker starred in the "B" Western Courage of the West (1937) with Lois January.
 She said, "Bob Baker was too pretty!
 He was nice, but didn't get friendly.
 He didn't want me to sing a song in his picture.
 That business is full of jealousy...".
 This movie, his first, was thought to be his best.
 The others suffered from predictable plots and poor scripts.

 Fuzzy Knight worked with Baker as a sidekick on his first four films.

 Starting with The Last Stand (1938) Baker rode Apache, a pinto he had bought in Arizona.